Cameron Lake (British Columbia)

-Cameron Lake is a lake in central Vancouver Island located 15 km east of Port Alberni, on the north side of Highway 4.
+Cameron Lake is a lake in Canada's central Vancouver Island located 15 km east of Port Alberni, on the north side of Highway 4.
 It has an area of 477 hectares and an elevation of 184 metres above sea level.
+Its mean depth is 28 meters, with a maximum depth of 46 meters.
+Cameron Lake is fed by the Cameron River and its primary outlet is the Little Qualicum River.
+Accordingly it is part of the Little Qualicum Water Region, which drains into the Strait of Georgia near the town of Qualicum Beach.

-The lake is between Mount Arrowsmith to the south and Mount Wesley to the north.
-The lake was named by Captain Richards in 1860 for David Cameron, the first Chief Justice of Vancouver Island.
+The lake sits between Mount Arrowsmith to the south and Mount Horne and Mount Wesley to the north.
+It was named by Captain George Henry Richards in 1860 for David Cameron, the first Chief Justice of Vancouver Island.